ibrahima1289/kura-git-intro/README.md

 # About

-This repo is for github tutorial;
+This repo is for github writing tutorial.

 ## 1. Use of hashtags